rancherlabs/cfl-summit-lab/3-Deploy-an-application-using-Fleet/README.md

 ### Observe the Change:
 1. Fleet will detect the change in the ConfigMap and show a missing resource on the `Continuous Delivery` Dashboard.
-2. You will need to redploy the pods (to see the updated page) by accessing the Workloads, deployments and then selecting redeploy. (or delete the pod)
+2. You may need to redploy the pods by accessing the Workloads, deployments and then selecting redeploy. (or delete the pod)
 3. Verify the change by accessing the web server again.
 The page should now display the updated content.

 ### Revert the Changes:
-1. To revert the changes, Goto the `Continuous Delivery` Fleet dashboard and select `Force Update` on the `fleetapp` repo.
+1. To revert the changes, Goto the `Continuous Delivery` Fleet dashboard and select `Force Update` on the `step4` repo.

-2. Fleet will redeploy the original ConfigMap, reverting the web page to its initial state. (again the pods will need to be redeployed to see the changes)
+2. Fleet will redeploy the original ConfigMap, reverting the web page to its initial state.

 ### Auto-Healing Feature:
 - Fleet has an auto-healing feature that ensures the deployed resources match the desired state defined in the Git repository.
 If any changes are made directly in the cluster (e.g., someone manually edits the ConfigMap in the cluster), Fleet will automatically revert those changes to match the state defined in the repository.